cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/ObjectManagementApi.md

 Get Objects

-Get objects in the CDO tenant.
+Get objects in the SCC tenant.
 To use the object APIs, contact customer support or provision Multicloud Defense and turn on object sharing.
 Note: the object APIs only support operations on network objects and groups.

 ### Example